-3.6.3.
+3.6.4.
 Direction of Motion

 When you click the Start button to begin the procedure, you will be offered the choice of starting with the target near or far from the instrument face.
 "Near" in this case means closer than the instrument's peak response which is typically 5 to 6 cm from its face.
 "Far" means more than 6 cm, and on the highest gain can mean as much as 30 cm.
-If you are using the HOBI Labs calibration fixture and your HydroScat permits the target to be placed within a millimeter of the instrument face, you should normally select Near.
-This will keep the target in the HydroScat's most sensitive region, requiring less motion of the target.
+You should normally select Near.
+This will keep the target in the Hydro-Scat's most sensitive region, requiring less motion of the target.
 The proximity of the target also helps shield the instrument from room lights.